Home » Ingredient » Chickpea » Baked Falafel Salad

 Chickpeas are an amazing bean and I’m finding out just how versatile they are!

-I’ve used chickpeas in a lentil stewroasted them with spices for snacking, and sprinkled them on top of salads.
+I’ve used them in a lentil stew, and roasted them for snacking and sprinkling on top of salads.
+You can make socca bread and chickpea omelets.
 They are the main ingredient in hummus, which is just as versatile as the chickpea itself.

 Everything is super easy to make and I hope you enjoy it all!